awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-versions.md

 #### [ Windows Server 1909 Core AMI versions ]

 **Important**
-The Amazon ECS\-optimized Windows Server 1909 Core AMI is being deprecated\.
+The Amazon ECS\-optimized Windows Server 1909 Core AMI is deprecated\.
 No new versions of this AMI will be released\.

 The table below lists the current and previous versions of the Amazon ECS\-optimized Windows Server 1909 Core AMI and their corresponding versions of the Amazon ECS container agent and Docker\.